Download this R markdown as: R, Rmd.

 plot(sqrt(abs(stdres(mAddit))) ~ mana$fspec)

-In the diagnostic plots, there are some obvious issues with heteroscedasticity.
-We will use the sandwich estimate of the variance matrix to account for this heteroscedasticity.
+On first sight it seems that there are no issues with heteroscedasticity.
+However, if precise confidence intervals are desired it is better to be safe.
+We will use the sandwich estimate of the variance matrix to account for potential heteroscedasticity.

 Generally, for the variance matrix of \(\widehat{\boldsymbol{\beta}}\) we have \[ \mathsf{var} \left[ \left. \widehat{\boldsymbol{\beta}} \right| \mathbb{X} \right] = \mathsf{var} \left[ \left. \left(\mathbb{X}^\top \mathbb{X}\right)^{-1} \mathbb{X}^\top \mathbf{Y} \right| \mathbb{X} \right] = \left(\mathbb{X}^\top \mathbb{X}\right)^{-1} \mathbb{X}^\top \mathsf{var} \left[ \left. \mathbf{Y} \right| \mathbb{X} \right] \mathbb{X} \left(\mathbb{X}^\top \mathbb{X}\right)^{-1}. \] Under homoscedasticity, \(\mathsf{var} \left[ \left. \mathbf{Y} \right| \mathbb{X} \right] = \sigma^2 \mathbb{I}\) and the variance estimator for \(\mathsf{var} \left[ \left. \widehat{\boldsymbol{\beta}} \right| \mathbb{X} \right]\) is \[ \widehat{\mathsf{var}} \left[ \left. \widehat{\boldsymbol{\beta}} \right| \mathbb{X} \right] = \left(\mathbb{X}^\top \mathbb{X}\right)^{-1} \mathbb{X}^\top \left[\widehat{\sigma}^2 \mathbb{I} \right] \mathbb{X} \left(\mathbb{X}^\top \mathbb{X}\right)^{-1} = \widehat{\sigma}^2 \left(\mathbb{X}^\top \mathbb{X}\right)^{-1}. \] Under heteroscedasticity, we consider Heteroscedasticity-Consistent covariance matrix estimator, which differs in the estimation of the meat \(\mathsf{var} \left[ \left. \mathbf{Y} \right| \mathbb{X} \right] = \mathsf{var} \left[ \left. \boldsymbol{\varepsilon} \right| \mathbb{X} \right]\).
 Default choice of type = "HC3" uses \[ \widehat{\mathsf{var}} \left[ \left. \mathbf{Y} \right| \mathbb{X} \right] = \mathsf{diag} \left(U_i^2 / m_{ii}^2 \right), \] where \(\mathbf{U} = \mathbf{Y} - \widehat{\mathbf{Y}} = \mathbf{Y} - \mathbb{X} \left(\mathbb{X}^\top \mathbb{X}\right)^{-1} \mathbb{X}^\top \mathbf{Y} = (\mathbb{I} - \mathbb{H}) \mathbf{Y} = \mathbb{M} \mathbf{Y}\) are the residuals.